Justinj64/flask_application/README.md

    ```
     celery -A app.celery worker --loglevel=info -P gevent
    ```
-    As I was on Windows I had to pass the gevent argument as celery does not support windows 4.0+
-    (https://docs.celeryproject.org/en/stable/faq.html#windows) and it
+    As I initially tested on Windows I had to pass the gevent argument as celery(4.0+) is not supported on windows (https://docs.celeryproject.org/en/stable/faq.html#windows) and it
     leads to conflict at times.